-Grief is not a single emotion
+Grief is not one emotion

 Grief is the container that holds all of the emotions felt as a result of loss.